How Long Does It Take to Become a Profitable Day Trader?

 Positive expectancy over 100+ trades.

-Not 10 trades, not a feeling.
-Run the numbers.
-If your average winner times your win rate exceeds your average loser times your loss rate, you have an edge.
-But you need a real sample size to trust it.
+Not 10.
+Not a feeling.
+Run the math.
+If your average winner times your win rate beats your average loser times your loss rate, you've got an edge.
+But you need a real sample to trust it.

 -